riconegri/wp-job-test/README.md

 ## Instructions
 Place files in wp plugin's folder.

 Activate the plugin in wp admin.

 ## TODO
--Make code more DRY
+* Make code more DRY
--Convert to 'good practices' wp plugin
+* Convert to 'good practices' wp plugin
--Improve the names (methods, plugin, etc)
+* Improve the names (methods, plugin, etc)